jwellner/www.wllnr.nl/src/content/posts/2017/windows10.md

 layout: post.html
 ---

 My Macbook Pro 13" has a [screen coating issue](http://www.macworld.com/article/2994479/macbook/report-apple-will-replace-retina-macbook-pro-screens-with-bad-coating.html) and I have to get it replaced at a service center.
-I need a laptop for work, so I took this as an opportunity to check out alternatives for my Mac.
+I need a laptop for work.
+So I took this as an opportunity to check out alternatives for my Mac.

 I have been a Mac user for the past ~10 years.
 I love the Mac for development.
 But with the latest disappointing Macbook updates I started to look around.